rice-eclipse/karca/doc/karca.md

 receives messages from `slonkboard` and executes them, while also logging data and transmitting it to `slonkboard`.

+`kARCA` is intended as a replacement to an older control board, called the "Mk1.1 engine controller."
+The main reason for this replacement is because it's showing its age: the Mk1.1 controller was designed for smaller valves and with fewer capabilities than its replacement.
+In addition, a fire caused irreparable damage to one of the pressure transducer amplifiers on the controller hardware.

 ## Requirements

 kARCA has a few client needs that it must support for Rice Eclipse's Titan and Proxima rocket